pymc-devs/pytensor/doc/extending/scan.rst

 =======

-This document is meant to act as reference material for developers working on Pytensor's loop mechanism.
+This document is meant to act as reference material for developers working on PyTensor's loop mechanism.
 This mechanism is called `Scan` and its internals are highly complex, hence the need for a centralized repository of knowledge regarding its inner workings.

-The `pytensor.scan` function is the public-facing interface for looping in Pytensor.
+The `pytensor.scan` function is the public-facing interface for looping in PyTensor.
 Under the hood, this function will perform some processing on its inputs and instantiate the `Scan` `Op` class which implements the looping mechanism.
-It achieves this by compiling its own Pytensor function representing the computation to be done at every iteration of the loop and calling it as many times as necessary.
+It achieves this by compiling its own PyTensor function representing the computation to be done at every iteration of the loop and calling it as many times as necessary.